TERREMEMBER/znbase/docs/content/v2.2/explore/fault-tolerance/linux.md

                                     --num_threads_read 4
 ```

 The `SQLInserts` workload prints some stats while running, which is also shown below.
-You can read more details about the output of the workload applications at the [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps).
+You can read more details about the output of the workload applications at the [ZNbaseDB workload generator](https://github.com/ZNbase/yb-sample-apps).

 ```
 2018-05-10 09:10:19,538 [INFO|...]
 Read: 8988.22 ops/sec (0.44 ms/op), 818159 total ops  |  Write: 1095.77 ops/sec (0.91 ms/op), 97120 total ops  | ...